Feb. 7, 2013

 5-2 • F

-Prairie Village, Kan./Shawnee Mission East High School:
+Prairie Village, Kan./Shawnee Mission East

-Four-year letter winner at Shawnee Mills H.S. … Freshman MVP … First Team All-Conference as sophomore … First Team All-Metro as sophomore … First Team All-State as sophomore … Team won regionals two years in a row … Played with club team KCFC for last six years … Academic All-American.
-Personal:
+High School: Four-year letter winner at Shawnee Mills H.S. … Freshman MVP … First Team All-Conference as sophomore … First Team All-Metro as sophomore … First Team All-State as sophomore … Team won regionals two years in a row … Played with club team KCFC for last six years … Academic All-American.

-“Addie Steiner will bring an important attacking dimension to our team.
+Moynihan on Steiner: “Addie Steiner will bring an important attacking dimension to our team.
 While small in stature, she is both quick and fast, and with her positioning sense and feisty disposition, she scores goals.
 She has been a goal-scorer at every level she has played and I know she will contribute much-needed goals for us in the Big Ten as well.”

 5-5 • M, F